 Since then, the fallout has affected the luxury goods industry as well as the alcoholic drinks sector.
-In a move to boost sales, China's leading baijiu producer Kweichow Moutai Co Ltd has rolled a new drink for women customers.
+In a move to boost sales, China's leading baijiu producer, Kweichow Moutai Co Ltd, has rolled a new drink for women customers.

 U MEET comes in an elegant, elongated perfume-style bottle and is mixed with high-grade liquor from Moutai and natural blueberry juice.

-Yuan Renguo, chairman of the group, has predicted that sales revenue from U MEET will be between 1 billion yuan ($156 million) to 1.5 billion yuan in three years.
+Yuan Renguo, chairman of the group, has predicted that sales revenue from U MEET will be between 1 billion yuan ($156 million) and 1.5 billion yuan in three years.
 Moutai is banking on its highly successful brand name to stimulate growth.

 Global player Diageo Plc has always had a major presence in the sector with the company's Baileys brand, popular with women drinkers.
-The multinational alcoholic beverages group from the United Kingdom is expanding distribution of Baileys, an Irish whiskey and cream-based liqueur, through e-commerce platforms and convenience stores.
+The multinational alcoholic beverages group from the United Kingdom is expanding distribution of Baileys, an Irish whiskey and cream-based liqueur, through e-commerce sites and convenience stores.

-"We have also updated the bottle size for Baileys from 750 milliliters to a smaller size, so female customers will find it easy to carry and share with friends at parties or at picnics," said Tang Wu, Diageo's brand communications public relations manager.
+"We have also updated the bottle size for Baileys from 750 milliliters to a smaller size, so female customers will find it easy to carry and share with friends at parties or at picnics," says Tang Wu, Diageo's brand communications public relations manager.